ψ

 Anesthetics

-Agents that are capable of inducing a total or partial loss of sensation, especially tactile sensation and pain.
-They may act to induce general ANESTHESIA, in which an unconscious state is achieved, or may act locally to induce numbness or lack of sensation at a targeted site.
-GEN or unspecified; prefer specific groups; no qualifiers for anesthetics when used to produce anesthesia; with type of anesthesia: Manual 26.21+; policy: Manual 25.20+
+Definition: Agents that are capable of inducing a total or partial loss of sensation, especially tactile sensation and pain.
+They may act to induce general ANESTHESIA, in which an unconscious state is achieved, or may act locally to induce numbness or lack of sensation at a targeted site. general or unspecified; prefer specific groups; use no qualifiers for anesthetics when used to produce anesthesia; coordinate with type of anesthesia: Manual 26.21+; policy: Manual 25.20+

-Other names Drugs, Anesthetic; Agents, Anesthetic; Anesthetic Drugs; Anesthetic Agents
+Other names Effects, Anesthetic; Effect, Anesthetic; Drugs, Anesthetic; Agents, Anesthetic; Anesthetic Effects; Anesthetic Effect; Anesthetic Drugs; Anesthetic Agents

 SubstanceCAS Registry & nameCategoriesSourceDrugs*